rubocop/rspec-style-guide/README.md

     ```

   * <a name="should-in-it"></a>
-    Do not write 'should' or 'should not' in the beginning of your `it`
+    Do not write 'should' or 'should not' in the beginning of your
-    blocks.
-The descriptions represent actual functionality - not what
+    example docstrings.
+The descriptions represent actual functionality
-    might be happening.
+    - not what might be happening.
+Use the third person in the present
+    tense.
     <sup>[[link](#should-in-it)]</sup>

     ```ruby